 There are three options available for transportation to and from camp:

-Campers may not change buses from day to day during a session, so please plan accordingly.
+There is no fee to ride a bus.
+Choose one bus for the mornings and a different bus for the afternoons if needed.
+Campers can not switch buses from day to day during a session, so please plan accordingly.

 Campers spend the day outside having fun.
 To make the day more enjoyable, they should dress appropriately with clothing that will allow them to run, jump, climb and play comfortably.
 They should wear closed-toe shoes.
 And, if it’s going to rain, send a raincoat.